MDIL-SNU/SevenNet/README.md

 ```

 Available preset keywords are: `base`, `fine_tune`, `multi_modal`, `sevennet-0`, and `sevennet-l3i5`.
-Check comments in the preset yaml files for explanations.
+Check comments in the preset YAML files for explanations.
 For fine-tuning, note that most model hyperparameters cannot be modified unless explicitly indicated.
 To reuse a preprocessed training set, you can specify `sevenn_data/${dataset_name}.pt` to the `load_trainset_path:` in the `input.yaml`.

 #### 2. Preprocess (optional)